smapiot/piral/src/converters/piral-riot/README.md

 # [Piral Riot](https://piral.io) &middot; [![GitHub License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/smapiot/piral/blob/main/LICENSE) [![npm version](https://img.shields.io/npm/v/piral-riot.svg?style=flat)](https://www.npmjs.com/package/piral-riot) [![tested with jest](https://img.shields.io/badge/tested_with-jest-99424f.svg)](https://jestjs.io) [![Gitter Chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/piral-io/community)

-This is a plugin that only has a peer dependency to `piral-core`.
+This is a plugin that only has a peer dependency to `riot`.
 What `piral-riot` brings to the table is a set of Pilet API extensions that can be used with `piral` or `piral-core`.

 The set includes a Riot.js converter for any component registration, as well as a `fromRiot` shortcut and a `RiotExtension` component.